DreamWraithTulpa/Lyris/pages/subject.md

-- a part of speech in English, or the owner of an item
+- a part of speech in English, or the owner of an item or recipient of an action?